22 Different Types of Beetles in the UK

 Up to 10 millimeters in length, the thick-legged flower beetle (Oedemera nobilis) is a brilliant metallic green color.

-This unique beetle species is also known as the swollen-thighed beetle because of the huge bulges found on the males’ femora or thighs.
+This unique beetle species is also known as the swollen-thighed beetle because of the huge bulges on the males’ femora or thighs.

-These types of beetles in the UK will wander from bloom to flower, eating on the pollen of large open flowers such as poppies, roses, cornflowers, and ox-eye daisies.
+These beetles in the UK will wander from bloom to flower, eating on the pollen of large open flowers such as poppies, roses, cornflowers, and ox-eye daisies.
 They are great pollinators, just like many other species of beetle.

 17. Spotted Longhorn Beetle